Testlio/lambda-tools/README.md

 _It is important to emphasize, the source location of the mapped asset can also point to another directory - this allows reusing assets between Lambda functions, while also allowing these assets to have different names in specific Lambda functions._

+### Source Maps

+During deployment source maps for the transpiled/bundled code are generated and uploaded along with all other assets to S3.
+These will have the same name as the ZIP of the bundled code, followed by a `.map` suffix.
+In addition, the local staging directory will also include a source map for the non-transpiled version of the code (along with the original non-transpiled bundle code).

 ### Single Lambda

 A single Lambda function can be deployed without using CloudFormation via `lambda deploy-single`.
 This simply updates the Lambda function code. **The script assumes that the Lambda function already exists and its configuration is suitable.
 This deployment script does not update the Lambda function configuration nor does it support static assets.**